-I give private tours of SRV-related sites in the Dallas area, but those are on hiatus until after the pandemic.
-I am planning to resume tours in October 2021 of the places where Stevie was born, grew up, recorded, played music, lived with Janna, his grave site and other sites that figured in Stevie’s life.
+I give private tours of SRV-related sites in the Dallas area: the places where Stevie was born, grew up, recorded, played music, lived with Janna, his grave site and other sites that figured in Stevie’s life and memorials.
 For blues fans I can usually add the place Robert Johnson recorded and Freddie King’s grave.
 Every tour is custom designed and can vary in length from two to four hours.
 The fee is per tour, not per person.
 So if your traveling companion is not a huge SRV fan, it doesn’t cost any more to bring them along.
 (Maybe we can convert them.)
-Currently, the maximum number of guests is two.
+Currently, the maximum number of guests is three.

-Contact me in late summer 2021 to see how things are going.
-Proof of vaccination and masks are likely to be required.
-I am vaccinated against the Covid virus.
+Contact me to see how things are going.
+Masks are likely to be required inside the vehicle.
+I am vaccinated and boosted against the Covid virus.

 I used to do tours around Austin, but there are so few SRV-related sites left that it is not worth the travel time for me.
 You should visit Auditorium Shores to see the statue of Stevie and where he played several times.
 I believe the only club that still appears largely the way it was when Stevie played is the Continental Club, though I have not been there in many years.

 THE SRV FAN CLUB TOURS